serverless/examples/aws-node-mcp-server/README.md

 Plain JSON and streaming SSE coexist on the one endpoint: simple tool calls return ordinary `application/json` responses, while calls that request progress stream `text/event-stream` with notifications arriving ahead of the final result.

+**Related example:** [`aws-node-mcp-server-function-url`](../aws-node-mcp-server-function-url) serves the same MCP server through a Lambda Function URL instead — no API Gateway, no per-request fee.
+Pick this example when you want a custom domain, WAF, throttling, or an authorizer that rejects requests before they invoke the function.

 ## Usage

 ### Deploy